 An administration department is responsible when it comes to providing administrative assistance in certain areas of a business or organization: human resources, payroll, procurement, and communication.
 The purpose of an administration department is to hold all departments within a company operating at the highest capacity.

 The everyday duties of operating a business require time and expertise.
 The administrative department of an organization can provide systematic and sometimes technical support in all areas of an organization without any interference in services.

 Administrative employees are the backbone of 99% of corporate companies, performing the kinds of tasks necessary for companies to function and operate but which can be too time-consuming for managers to perform.

-Although their titles are frequently applied interchangeably, secretaries and administrative assistants perform different jobs.
-Their responsibilities may sometimes overlap, but in most organizations, an administrative assistant has a higher degree of accountability than a secretary does.
+Although the general public mentions their titles interchangeably, secretaries and administrative assistants perform different jobs.
+In most companies, an administrative assistant has more responsibilities than a secretary.

 Major Basic Functions of Administration:

 An organisation needs the administration department as its bedrock.
 This department is critical because it facilitates communication across departments.
 Thus without a competent administrator, a company would not be able to run correctly.

 - Lead the staff to handle and coordinate the office effectively

 - Adhere to filing rules

 - Adopt an appropriate office management strategy